AP Explains: National security adviser a policy whisperer | Taiwan News

 WHAT COUNTS AS NATIONAL SECURITY?

-National security advisers have not been limited to traditional threats to the U.S. Stephen Hadley, for example, was involved in the federal emergency response to Hurricane Katrina and Susan Rice took up climate change as a matter of national security.
+National security advisers have not been limited to traditional threats to the U.S. Stephen Hadley, for example, was involved in the federal emergency response to Hurricane Katrina during George W. Bush's administration and Susan Rice took up climate change as a matter of national security during Obama's second term.